nnCron/nnCron/README.md

 # nnCron [en]

 nnCron is an advanced and very powerful scheduler, scripting tool and automation manager. nnCron is very small in size (900k), but its capabilities are truly colossal.

+## Features

 Besides possessing the traditional scheduler features (starting programs, displaying reminder messages and opening documents at specified time), nnCron also can:

-# Features

 * start any program as a service
 * run tasks as if they were started by specified user
 * handle and restart so called missed tasks and reminders